-Come along to gain insight into the latest thinking, technologies and tools for building green.
+Those who came along got an insight into the latest thinking, technologies and tools for building green.

-This evening is all about fresh thinking and peer-to-peer inspiration, attendees heard news and views from leading industry experts, and network with them too.
+The evening was all about fresh thinking and peer-to-peer inspiration, attendees heard news and views from leading industry experts, and network with them too.

 Dekhani Nsaliwa, Mechanical Engineer - Sustainable Building Design + Energy Simulation, Stephenson & Turner